 ISAT Comprehensive Assessment System

 The Idaho Standards Achievement Test (ISAT) Comprehensive Assessment System consists of Interim Assessments which are optional tests given during the school year to help monitor student progress; and the year-end Summative Assessment and access to Tools for Teachers which provides resources to teachers to use to improve student learning.
 Each of these are part of a coherent and comprehensive system of assessment designed to be used together to improve teaching and learning.

-The Digital Library is a critical component of the Smarter Balanced system of assessment and is committed to providing formative resources, tools, and professional learning opportunities for educators.
+The Digital Library is a critical component of the Smarter Balanced system of assessment and provides formative instructional resources, tools, and professional learning opportunities for educators.
 The Digital Library Connections Playlists align classroom resources with Interim Assessment Block performance levels, thus tying together all components of the system.

 State Leadership Team and State Network of Educators